5 (New York City Subway service): Recent history

+After the September 11, 2001 attacks, 5 service initially operated as a shuttle between Dyre Avenue and East 180th Street, but service was restored along the full route by the evening of September 12, with trains skipping 14th Street–Union Square in both directions.
+By September 17, trains were only skipping Wall Street, which reopened on the evening of September 19.

 On May 27, 2005, use of the 5 diamond to indicate peak direction service to Nereid Avenue was discontinued.

+From August 7 to November 10, 2006, limited rush hour service originated and terminated at 241st Street instead of Nereid Avenue.
+Station improvements taking place at Nereid Avenue temporarily closed the station, preventing 5 trains from using it as a terminal.

 On June 29, 2009, 5 trains were extended from Bowling Green to Flatbush Avenue during midday hours, from 10:30 a.m. to 3 p.m., following a successful pilot run in fall 2008.

 From March 29 to September 3, 2010, rush hour peak direction 5 express service was suspended due to rehabilitation of East 180th Street and signal replacements along the IRT White Plains Road Line.
 PM northbound express service was suspended again on March 28, 2011, to allow for the second phase of the signal replacement project.
 This time, service was restored on August 8.

-Due to repairs to Hurricane Sandy-related damage in the Clark Street Tunnel, which carries the IRT Broadway–Seventh Avenue Line into Brooklyn, between June 17, 2017 and June 23, 2018, the 5 was extended to Flatbush Avenue on weekends, running local in Brooklyn.
+Due to repairs to Hurricane Sandy-related damage in the Clark Street Tunnel, which carries the IRT Broadway–Seventh Avenue Line into Brooklyn, the 5 was extended to Flatbush Avenue on weekends between June 17, 2017, and June 23, 2018, running local in Brooklyn.
 In the Bronx, the 5 ran to 241st Street instead of Dyre Avenue in place of the 2.